 2. Laser Cutting Machines for Metals

 The best laser cutting machines for metals are fiber lasers, followed by CO2 lasers.
-The type of laser cutter most suitable for a metal application depends on factors such as: the specific metal and its reflectivity, the metal's melting and vaporization temperatures, and the workpiece's thickness.
+The type of laser cutter most suitable for a metal application depends on factors such as the specific metal and its reflectivity, the metal's melting and vaporization temperatures, and the workpiece's thickness.
 The type of metal and its reflectivity determines whether a fiber or CO2 laser is better for cutting.
 This is because metals readily reflect long red and infrared wavelengths that are commonly emitted by CO2 lasers.
 Metals absorb shorter blue, violet, and ultraviolet wavelengths from fiber lasers.
-The melting and vaporization temperatures and the thickness of the workpiece determine the minimum power required for cutting as more power and energy density is required to cut through thicker materials.
-The price of a fiber laser cutter ranges from $30,000 to $600,000 while the price of a CO2 laser system can vary from $10,000 to $200,000.
+The melting and vaporization temperatures and the thickness of the workpiece determine the minimum power required for cutting, as more power and energy density are required to cut through thicker materials.
+The price of a fiber laser cutter ranges from $30,000 to $600,000, while the price of a CO2 laser system can vary from $10,000 to $200,000.

 3. Laser Cutting Machines for Fabrics

 CO2 laser cutters and diode laser cutters are the best machines for processing fabrics since they are both efficient and cost-effective compared to fiber lasers.
-High-power lasers aren’t needed to cut fabrics, unlike metals, since fabrics are extraordinarily thin and don’t require must power to vaporize.
-A 40W CO2 or diode laser can cut and engrave fabrics such as: polyester, cotton, wool, and leather with ease.
+High-power lasers aren’t needed to cut fabrics, unlike metals, since fabrics are extraordinarily thin and don’t require much power to vaporize.
+A 40W CO2 or diode laser can cut and engrave fabrics such as polyester, cotton, wool, and leather with ease.
 A CO2 laser cutting machine for fabric costs between $500 and $4,000, while diode lasers for fabric-cutting cost $300 to $1,000.

 4. Laser Cutting Machines for Paper

 CO2 laser cutters and diode laser cutters are the best options for laser cutting paper.
 As with laser cutting of fabrics, a powerful laser isn’t required to achieve cuts and engravings on paper products such as cards and invitations.
-The power needed to cut paper is smaller than the power needed to cut fabrics.
+The power needed to cut paper is less than the power needed to cut fabrics.
 It is minuscule compared to the power needed to cut metals.
 CO2 lasers for paper cutting cost between $500 and $4,000, while the price of diode laser cutting machines is between $300 and $1,000.

 5. Laser Cutting Machines for Wood